Jennifer Zhu Scott: Career

 Zhu Scott has a long professional experience in the financial technology industry.
 She is a leading expert in artificial intelligence, blockchain, data ownership and has a deep understanding of these topics within a Chinese context and in a global landscape.
 She has been the Head of Business Development and Strategy in APAC for Thomson Reuters and an independent investor and advisor for fintech start-ups.
 Zhu Scott also co-founded one of the first education companies in China and she sold it before moving to the UK to become senior advisor to the education subsidiary of Daily Mail & General Trust.

 In 2015, she founded Radian Partners, an advisory company and investment community based in Hong Kong, focusing on direct investment in deep tech and renewable energy.
+While at Radian, Zhu Scott described Bitcoin as an alternative to gold though she opined that it is not a good option as a currency.

 Zhu Scott was appointed as one of the 18 council members of the China Council, convened by the Global Agenda Council, the World Economic Forum’s think tank and co-chaired by former National Development and Reform Commission Chair Zhang Xiaoqiang and Australia Prime Minister Kevin Rudd.
 In 2016, she was re-appointed by the World Economic Forum to be one of the 20 members of the inaugural Council of The Future of Blockchain.
 She had previously been honoured in 2013 by the World Economic Forum as a Young Global Leader.
-Zhu Scott was listed at the Forbes World’s Top 50 Women in Tech in 2018.
 She is an associate fellow of The Royal Institute of International Affairs (also known as Chatham House) and a China Fellow of Aspen Institute and a permanent of the Aspen Global Leadership Network.

 Zhu Scott has also been a frequent speaker on artificial intelligence, FinTech, China macroeconomics and sustainable investment on different events and conferences.
 One of the highlights of her career is speaking at Davos 2018 when she debated against Nobel Prize winner Prof. Robert Shiller and Swedish Central Bank Deputy Governor Cecilia Skingsley on cryptocurrency assets, which was broadcast on television on Yi Cai in China.
 She also plays an important role as an opinion writer.
 She is a lead author and co-author of several white papers by the World Economic Forum on topics such as business technology adoptions, blockchain and the token economy.
 In addition, she is a tech columnist for Caixin Global.

 One of her most recent projects has been her role as a consultant to the HBO show Silicon Valley for its fifth and sixth seasons.

+Awards and Honors

+Zhu Scott was listed at the Forbes World’s Top 50 Women in Tech in 2018.

 Personal life

-Zhu Scott is said to have lived through extreme poverty when she was a child in Sichuan.
-She has become now a powerful innovator who influences global leaders and advice some of the most powerful financial technology corporations.

 Zhu Scott lives in Hong Kong with her husband and their two daughters.